MrDaggubati/pyspark-app/README.md

  ## Consumption Calculator

 This is a sample **pyspark application**, containerized to execute on different container orchastation solutions.

+This app processing sales.csv, product.csv,store.csv,calendar.csv and generates consumption weekly aggregrates as a json output

+Application is modularized and containeraized for easy of CI/CD and options to deploy on on-premise or cloud.

 ### Prerequistes

 ### Local Development
 * Docker Engine, Docker cli, SWARM<sup>*</sup>
-* KIND<sup>*</sup> - for local k8s develoment
-### container soltutions
-* Docker, Docker-compose, Docker CLI
-* eksctl - to spin up EKS on AWS,  helm<sup>*</sup>
 ### Tools
-  * Python >3
-  * docker cli
+  * docker cli,Docker-compose , Helm
 ### Infra
+* KIND<sup>*</sup> - for local k8s develoment
 * AWS<sup>*</sup>
+    * eksctl - to spin up EKS on AWS,  helm<sup>*</sup>
-* Linux Node Ubuntu
+* Linux Node(Ubuntu),or WLS;windows linux subsystem for dev work.

-Spark Python template

-The Spark Python app uses  spark-base:3.0.1-hadoop3.2 as base layer to build on further Python application.
+this Spark-app uses [spark-base:3.0.1-hadoop3.2 ](https://github.com/MrDaggubati/Dockerfiles/tree/main/spark)  as base layer to build on further Python application.

-See big-data-europe/docker-spark README for a description how to setup a Spark cluster.
-Package your application using pip
+docker-compose.yml can be ued to spin up a local cluster on docker engine

 You can build and launch your Python application on a Spark cluster by extending this image with your sources. uses pip -r requirements.txt file in the root of the app folder for dependency management.